chrisweb/freeMusic.zone/README.md

 To check if grunt has been installed type "grunt --version"

-To build the application type "grunt"
+To build the application type:

+grunt

+To watch sass files (recompile the css build every time you save a sass file):

+grunt watch